About COMPASS Test

 - ATB Approval: The exam is an ATB (Ability-to-Benefit) test approved by US Department of Education.

 - Remote Testing: The COMPASS Internet National Remote Testing Network helps to administer the tests in more than 550 testing centers.
 This feature is useful for testing distant students in a quick and easy manner.

 To register for the exam and inquire about the fee, contact an ACT office near you, if you are in US, Canada or US Territories.
 For international testing, registration and fee information can be acquired by contacting ACT International.
 Visit the website www.act.org for more information.

-The subject areas tested through COMPASS are
+The subject areas tested through the test are:

 - Reading: Reading Placement Test is a multiple-choice test meant for estimating reading abilities required for college courses.
 Practical Reading, Prose Fiction, Humanities, Social Sciences and Natural Sciences are the content areas tested.